Anne Vyalitsyna: Career

+After a three year hiatus, she made her runway comeback in 2023, starting off with Valentino Haute Couture FW23, and subsequently also walking for the following SS 2024 shows: Carolina Herrera, Retrofete, Prabal Gurung which she opened, Staud, Richard Quinn, John Richmond, Elisabeta Franchi and Chiara Boni Le Petite Robe which she closed, Givenchy SS 2024 walking alongside Jessica Stam, Natasha Poly.

 Personal life

 In 2009, Vyalitsyna completed the ING New York City Marathon.
 She volunteered to guide a disabled athlete through the race for Achilles International and tweeted about the race in real-time.

-In 2011, Vyalitsyna dated Adam Levine, the lead singer of Maroon 5, and they appeared together on the November 2011 cover of Vogue Russia.
-She also appeared in the Maroon 5 music videos for Misery and Never Gonna Leave This Bed.
+In 2010, Vyalitsyna started dating Adam Levine, the lead singer of Maroon 5, and they appeared together on the November 2011 cover of Vogue Russia.
+She also appeared in the Maroon 5 music videos for "Misery" and "Never Gonna Leave This Bed."
 The couple broke up in April 2012.
 After she and Levine ended their relationship, she dated baseball player Matt Harvey for eight months from 2013 to 2014.

 On 19 March 2015, Vyalitsyna announced that she was pregnant with her first child by boyfriend Adam Cahan.
 They welcomed daughter Alaska on 25 June 2015, stating that this name was chosen because Alaska is "where the U.S. and Russia meet".
 On 5 June 2016, Vyalitsyna and Cahan got engaged, but had separated by 2018.